-UNIVERSITY OF CALIFORNIA Agriculture and Natural Resources producers on what is needed to prioritize the needs of California growers.
+UNIVERSITY OF CALIFORNIA Agriculture and Natural Resources seeking input from farmers and producers on what is needed to prioritize the needs of California growers.
 A series of focus group meetings have been organized to discuss your business's challenges and concerns, and how the University can help address these needs.
 To participate in the focus groups, registration is required, please click on the link for the session that you are interested in attending.
 The results of the focus group meetings will be summarized and distributed.